 and here – another terrace with dining tables in small corner.

 Sarlat is famous for the foie gras and the truffle.
-Many shops selling the foie gras with big discount.
-I would love to get some but Sarlat is still my very first stops in my journey around France, I didn’t want to carry those things along the trip.
+Many shops sell foie gras at big discounts.
+I would love to get some, but Sarlat is still my very first stop on my journey around France, and I didn’t want to carry those things along the trip.

 The famous foie gras – liver from fattened geese or duck.